-

 Royal Suite

 Stately.
 Commanding and majestic.
 Perfect for entertaining.
 The Royal suite lives up to its name.
 Enough living space to roam.
 The pinnacle of good living.
-Available as a one-bedroom configuration or as two bedroom by adjoining with a Veranda Suite.
+Available as a one-bedroom configuration or as two bedrooms by adjoining with a Veranda Suite.

 Images and suite plans are intended as a general reference.
 Features, materials, finishes and layout maybe different than shown.